Directed Improvisation: China as Demonstration

 “Condensing various elements of its adaptive approach into a pithy maxim, I call it directed improvisation.
 Central reformers direct; local state agents improvise.
 The center does not direct by precisely dictating what local agents must do.
 Instead, it directs by tackling the problems of adaptation earlier outlined: authorizing yet delimiting the boundaries of localization (variation), clearly defining and rewarding bureaucratic success (selection), and encouraging mutual exchanges between highly unequal regions (niche creation).
 Within these centrally drawn parameters, local authorities improvise a variety of solutions to locally specific and ever-changing problems.
 It is this paradoxical mixture of top-down direction and bottom-up improvisation that lays the foundation for coevolutionary processes of radical change.”

-— Ang, How China Escaped the Poverty Trap (2016), p.
-17
+— Ang, How China Escaped the Poverty Trap (2016), Introduction (p.
+17)

-— Ang, The Real China Model, Foreign Affairs (2018)
+— Ang, The Real China Model (2018)

 Concept Constellation